Campus Improvement Plan

 - TEA Priorities:

-Strategy 2: Our Intervention specialist will work with leadership to align and assist with academic, behavior, and discipline systems and provide whole group , small group, and individualized lessons.
+Strategy 2: Our intervention specialist and our LEP interventionist will work with leadership to align and assist with academic, language, behavior, and discipline systems as well as provide whole group, small group, and individualized lessons.

 Strategy's Expected Result/Impact: This targeted support will be accomplished through weekly/monthly data analysis, Response to Intervention plans, and Student Support Committees.